Mindgard/cli/README.md

 <a id="TestCustom"></a>
 ## ✅ Test your own models

+Our testing infrastructure can be pointed at your models using the CLI.

 Testing an external model uses the `test` command and can target either LLMs or Image Classifiers